daijtt/Brick-breaker-game/README.md

 # Brick breaker game
-A project for IT214 course, presented to Dr. Meshaiel Alsheail, the software development process of a Daily Routine Program
+A project for IT214 course, presented to Dr. Meshaiel Alsheail, the software development process Brick Breaker Game
 ## Project idea
-Brick Breaker game consists of bricks aligned at the top of the screen.
-The player is represented as a tiny ball that is placed on a small platform at the bottom of the screen.
-The platform can be moved around from left to right on the screen with the help of arrow keys on the keyboard.
-The player uses the platform to keep the ball running
+Brick Breaker is a game which the player must smash a wall of bricks by deflecting a bouncing ball with a paddle, The paddle may move horizontally and is controlled with the help of arrow keys on the keyboard or touchpad.
+The player gets 3 lives to start with, a life is lost if the ball hits the bottom of the screen, If all lives are lost, the game is over.
+If all the bricks have been destroyed a congratulation message will appear on the screen.
 ## The rules of the game are as follows
-* There are 32 bricks in this game and the player should break them all to win.
+* The player gets 3 lives.
-* The player have 3 lives ,so he can play again until he used all the lives in the game.
+* The player must breaks all the 32 brick to win.
-* If the player brick all the break he win the game.
+* If the player lost all the lives , the game is over.
-* If the player doesn’t break all the bricks he lost
+* If the player doesn’t break all the bricks he lost the game.
 ## Output Samples
 * OutPut1: